How to apply to the PhD programme

 Besides the evaluation of prior research production, the applicant’s performance in prior course work is taken into consideration.
 Applicants should therefore include clear records of what they have accomplished in this regard, the grades obtained, and (for courses taken outside the Swedish university system) a certified explanation of the grading system used.

-- The centrality of the proposed PhD theme in relation to peace and conflict research in general and to ongoing/planned research programmes at the Department in particular.
+- The centrality of the proposed PhD theme in relation to peace and conflict research generally, and the research environment and ongoing or planned research projects at the department specifically.

 Who decides about admission?